develooper1994/handwritten_text_recognition/README.md

 # Handwritten Text Recognition (OCR) with MXNet Gluon
-handwritten text recognition with mxnet and gluon.
-Thanks to https://pythonawesome.com/handwritten-text-recognition-ocr-with-mxnet-gluon/
 These notebooks have been created by [Jonathan Chung](https://github.com/jonomon), as part of his internship as Applied Scientist @ Amazon AI, in collaboration with [Thomas Delteil](https://github.com/ThomasDelteil) who built the original prototype.
 ## Usage
 Parameters: